oduwa/RWAndroidTryout/Part1_edited.markdown

       super(canvas, bounds);
     }

 In `onTimeTick()`, we simply invalidate the display so the watch face is redrawn.
-We'll flesh out `onDraw()` shortly, but for now it simply calls through to it's super implementation.
+We'll flesh out `onDraw()` shortly, but for now, it simply calls through to it's super implementation.

 ## Drawing the Time